History of Sicily: Prehistory

-The indigenous peoples of Sicily, long absorbed into the population, were tribes known to ancient Greek writers as the Elymians, the Sicani and the Siculi or Sicels (from whom the island derives its name).
+The indigenous peoples of Sicily, long absorbed into the population, were tribes known to ancient Greek writers as the Elymians, the Sicanians and the Sicels (from whom the island derives its name).
 Of these, the last was the latest to arrive and was related to other Italic peoples of southern Italy, such as the Italoi of Calabria, the Oenotrians, Chones, and Leuterni (or Leutarni), the Opicans, and the Ausones.
 It has been proposed that the Sicani were originally an Iberian tribe.
 The Elymi, too, may have distant origins from outside Italy, in the Aegean Sea area.
 The recent discoveries of dolmens dating to the second half of the third millennium BC, provide new insights to the composite cultural panorama of prehistoric Sicily.

 The late prehistory of Sicily was complex and involved interactions between multiple ethnic groups.
-However, the impact of two influences remains clear: the Europeans coming from the north-west – for example, the peoples of Bell Beaker culture (bearers of the dolmens culture, recently discovered in this island and dating back to the neolithic Bronze Age), and that from the eastern Mediterranean.
+However, the impact of two influences remains clear: the Europeans coming from the north-west – for example, the peoples of Bell Beaker culture (bearers of the dolmens culture, recently discovered in this island and dating back to the Neolithic Bronze Age), and that from the eastern Mediterranean.
 Complex urban settlements become increasingly evident from around 1300 BC.

-According to Eric Cline's 1177 BC, the Egyptian pharaoh Merneptah references the "Shekelesh" as one of the Sea Peoples that had attacked Egypt in the late 13th and early 12th centuries BC.
-Cline suspects these "Shekelesh" people may have been of Sicilian origin.